yoasyo25/career-development-curriculum/module_two/feedback_iii.md

     Talk through examples with a partner & then share Work time: Spend time reflecting on feedback that you've gotten; create a right and wrong spotting column and writing out any questions that you need to ask

-Johari Windows/Personal Reflections (20-30 mins)
+Johari Windows/Personal Reflections (20 mins sorting through JW, 10 mins on personal reflection -- knowing they will be coached)

-Appreciative Inquiry (30 mins)??????????
+Appreciative Inquiry (30 mins)
-  Discuss 5D approach to appreciative inquiry
-  Coach each other based on what you've discovered during your reflections Find Ways to Take Feedback
+  Discuss 5D approach to appreciative inquiry -- using this to unearth ways you can apply the feedback you've been given Coach each other based on what you've discovered during your reflections

+### Why
+In your third and final feedback session, we'll dive into

+Why do we focus on ...

 ### Objectives

 *
+* Apply Appreciative Inquiry coaching techniques to group coaching

 ### Deliverable

-Have a feedback conversation and document it using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/feedback_conversation_reflection_guidelines.md)

 ### Opening
 Why is working on our skills for giving and receiving feedback so important?
 Why have we chosen this as a skill for you to work on in your career development at Turing?